hpoleselo/habits_tracker/README.md

 - Create dataframe for each habit wrt. to its counter
 - Create graphics for analytics
 - Get current data and output in a nice format along with the graph and maybe a digital sheet?
+- Put it in a AWS container along with Telegram Forecaster using Firebase?